julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 https://docs.docker.com/engine/reference/run/

 ### Runtime Configuration
-It’s highly likely that not all configuration can be baked into your container and some will need to be done at runtime.
+It’s highly likely that not all configuration can be baked into your container at build time and some will need to be done at runtime.
 For example usernames and passwords could be a security risk if stored in a container, also rebuilding a container because a password changed would be inefficient.
 When your container starts you can push in configuration so that a generic container can become specific to your environment.
 Some examples of run time configuration:

 *	Database connection strings
 *	Location of services to communicate with
 *	Username / password

 Configuration can be pushed in as environment variables, secrets or configs.
 To use these values you need to set a powershell script to run when the container starts, this will need to be copied into the container from your setup folder during the container build.
 The default entypoint was probably ServiceMonitor.exe, we can change it as below to use config-runtime.ps1 as what runs when the container starts.
+The last step of config-runtime.ps1 will need to call ServiceMonitor.exe so the container doesn't exit immediately.

 <pre class="prettyprint" >
 # Sets the file that will execute when the container starts